metaneo1/Medicine-License/README.md

 # MedLicense

 > Online service for Ministry of Health Department.
-With the help of this website medical facility owners in all over Kyrgyzstan are able to submit documents for registration online.
+With the help of this website medical facility owners all over Kyrgyzstan are able to submit documents for registration online.

 ---